Vores stæmmer er framtidsdrømme

 Installation view at Gloria’s foye Roskilde Festival 2025. photo Frida Gregersen

-In the centre of the room stands a sculptural hand in red with the palm pressing against the ground.
+At the centre of the room rises the four-metre-tall sculptural hand Elastic Finger 1 (2025) in red, with the palm pressing against the ground.

 The proposals call for changing the terms and symbols that authorities and educational institutions use about people with dyslexia, as well as how the school system should be changed to better support dyslexia in literacy education.